sectorsedgecommunity/serverslist/README.md

 # serverslist
+## This repo has been phased out
 This repo contains the web server list for self-hosted Sector's Edge servers.
-No live updating information exists on the site yet, and this may be phased out.
+No live updating information exists on the site.